Here's how to stay safe before, during and after an earthquake strikes

-(CNN)A 6.4-magnitude earthquake struck Southern California Thursday, triggering a state of emergency in the desert town of Ridgecrest, and leaving people from Los Angeles to Las Vegas feeling shaken.
+(CNN)A 6.4-magnitude earthquake struck Southern California on Thursday, triggering a state of emergency in the desert town of Ridgecrest, and leaving people from Los Angeles to Las Vegas feeling shaken.

 It's the largest tremblor to strike the region in 20 years, officials said.

-The earthquake struck in a sparsely populated area, and reports of damage were scatted.
+The earthquake struck in a sparsely populated area, and reports of damage were not extensive.
 But it reminded residents across the region that they need to be prepared in case a quake hits closer to home.

 Here's what to do before, during and after an earthquake, according to the Department of Homeland Security, Earthquake Country Alliance and Red Cross.